AurelienBesnier/photon_mapping/docs/source/guide.rst

     X,Y,Z,rayon_capteur,Xnorm,Ynorm,Znorm
     110,930,1000,10,0,0,1

-| Create a folder ./PO to save the optical property of all the object.
-To simplify, we can leave it empty for now
+| Create a folder ``./PO`` to save the optical property of all the object.
+To simplify, we can leave it empty for now.

-The calibration points file and spectral heterogeneity file are optional
+The calibration points file and spectral heterogeneity file are optional.

 Write the core program
 ----------------------